0

 Secure your shed with locks

-Secure your shed so that nobody can enter without you.
+Secure your shed so that nobody can enter without your say.
 There are several ways you can do this.
 All of our Dunster House sheds come with a clasp and hasp, so all you need to do is add a padlock to keep small children and big imaginations out of your shed.

 Store your tools